Noxturnix/KoboldAI/README.md

-## This is a fork of 0cc4m's KoboldAI for colab.
+## This is a fork of 0cc4m's KoboldAI for colab

 [Colab link](https://colab.research.google.com/github/Noxturnix/KoboldAI/blob/main/colab/GPU.ipynb)